SuddalaSankeerthana/connect-back-end/README.md

 - Here we have our backend running in the address `http://localhost:8080/` in the following routes.
 > - `/homepage/get-posts` -> This route fetches the posts data.
 > - `/homepage/get-comments/:postId` -> This route fetches the comments data taking post id as query parameter.
+> - `/homepage/like/:postId/:likeStatus` -> This route updates the likes count of a post taking post id and like status as query parameter.
+>>- likeStatus value can be `liked` or `unliked` only

 - I have also created the authentication routes:
 > - POST `http://localhost:8080/auth/login`